teamscode/teamscode-website/content/contests/spring-2022/rules.md

 <br>

 * Description: an overview of the problem.
-* Input Format: specifies how the input will be formatted, including constraints on the size of parameters.
+* Input Format: specifies how the input will be formatted, including constraints on the size of parameters. (constraints may be stated in the Description).
 * Output Format: specifies how the output should be formatted - if you don’t follow this format exactly, your answer will most likely be marked as incorrect.
 * Sample Input: provides a sample input to help you test your code.
 * Sample Output: provides the expected output to the sample input.